Lebanon, Israel hold talks on disputed maritime border

 Wednesday’s meeting was hosted by the United Nations, which has monitored the land boundary since Israel withdrew from south Lebanon in 2000 and ended a 22-year occupation.
 The next talks will be held on Oct 28.

-Hours before the first meeting, Hezbollah and Amal criticised the Lebanese delegation in its current form, calling for changing the team to ensure it includes only military officials.
+Hours before the meeting, Hezbollah and Amal called for changes to the Lebanese negotiating team to ensure it included only military officials.
+The Lebanese presidency has said the talks would be purely technical.

 Our Standards: The Thomson Reuters Trust Principles.